ChapelR/custom-macros-for-sugarcube-2/readme.md

 ## The Play Time System

+[See the detailed documentation.](#play-time-system)

 The play time system tracks the total time the player has been playing, even across passages and saved games.
 It also formats a sting for display.
 The play time system creates a story variable object to hold the timer (`$playTime` by default).

-[See the detailed documentation.](#play-time-system)

 ### Macros

 `<<playtime>>`: Displays the formatted play time.  `<<print $playTime.str>>` also works and does the same thing.
 You can use the `$playTime` object's `hr`, `min`, `sec`, and `ms` properties to create your own string for output if you'd prefer.

+### Passage Tags

+`pausetimer`: Time will not increase in passages tagged `pausetimer`.

 ## Misc.
 Macros